Vaathi: Plot

-Later, Bala takes private classes in an open field in the village, prompting outbursts from Thirupathi, who instigates the villagers to drive him away from the village.
+Later, Bala takes private classes in an open field in the village, prompting outbursts from Srinivas, who instigates the villagers to drive him away from the village with the help of the village President Patti Papa Rao.
 Bala fights back but gets arrested and tortured in custody.
-He is dropped back into the village soon afterward, where the villagers are asked not to help him, indicating that he misused government funds.
-Bala's ex-students help him get back to his hometown, where he becomes dependent on his father, Narayanan, who works as a driver.
-After recovering, he takes up tutoring at his home on the insistence of Ansari, his former colleague, after many failed job interviews at private junior colleges.
-Meenakshi arrives and decides to marry him.
-They see a young boy who is willing to study but is unable to do so due to poverty.
-His father is constantly pressuring him to earn money.
+He is dropped back into the village soon afterward, where the villagers are asked not to help him, indicating that he misused government school funds.
+Bala's students help him get back to his hometown, where he becomes dependent on his father, Narayana, who works as a driver, later he also losses his job showing the reason of his son.
+After recovering, he failed many job interviews at private junior colleges due to the unofficial ban on him in the association.
+Then He takes up tutoring at his home on the insistence of Ansari, his teacher, Meenakshi arrives proposes him for the marriage Bala accepts later Meenakshi explains the situation of students in the village.

-Bala gets an idea and records his lectures using cassette tapes and sends them to Bhupathi, Abhiram's grandfather, a photographer in Sozhavaram.
-Bhupathi runs special shows for students at 6 p.m. every day in a nearby theater, where Bala's lectures are played.
-To clear doubts and interact with students, Bala visits the village, under the guise of a drama artist, each Sunday.
-Thirupathi tries to stop the students on the day of the exam.
-Bala fights them off and the students perform well, clearing the exams with Muthu scoring the first rank and revealing himself as Kumar.
-Thirupathi offers money to all the students, promising them sponsorship for their further studies on the condition that they endorse his institution.
+Then Bala gets an idea and records his lectures using cassette tapes and sends them to Bhupathi/"Boothu" Bhushanam, Abhiram's grandfather, a photographer in Sozhavaram/Cholavaram and also owns a film theater.
+Bhupathi runs special shows for students at 6 p.m. in his theater, where Bala's lectures were played.
+To clear doubts and interact with students, Bala visits the village, under the guise of a drama artist, each Sunday, then Bala sets a target to them to crack EAMCET then the students started their preparation intensely.
+However Srinivas realises Bala is teaching the students secretly and he tries to stop the students on the day of the EAMCET exam.
+Bala fights them off and the students perform well, clearing the exam with top ranks in the state and to the surprise among them Muthu also wrote the exam and scored the first rank in the state and revealing himself as A.Muthu Kumar/Annavaram Satyanarayana Murthy.
+Then Thirupathi offers money to all the students, promising them sponsorship for their further studies on the condition that they endorse his institution.
 Bala asks the students to agree to it and asks them to help needy students in the future after they climb the socio-economic ladder.
+Later Bala meets Srinivas in private there Srinivas shows his pride for winning but Bala questions his way of winning and lefts.

-In the present, Kumar continues his story, saying that the theater where they studied is now a coaching center for the underprivileged, developed by the old students, who take turns by teaching each year.
-While Kumar does not know the current whereabouts of Bala, it is shown that Bala and Meenakshi have opened a school, Ansari School of Knowledge, to provide free education for the underprivileged at Ooty.
+Present: In the present, Kumar/Murthy continues his story, saying that the theater where they studied is now a coaching center for the underprivileged, developed by the old students, who take turns by teaching each year to crack IIT and NEET exams who now they are paying Gurudakshina through their works.
+While Kumar does not know the current whereabouts of Bala, it is shown that Bala and Meenakshi have opened a school, Ansari School of Knowledge, to provide free education for the underprivileged at Ooty who is paying his Guru Dakshina to his teacher Ansari who wishes his student Bala to teach for free to the underprivilaged students.